Isle of Man

 Motorcycle Tours of Man

 Bray Hill is a short distance from Douglas, the start line of the 37.8 mile race track.
 Steeped in dangerous challenges along the course, world class riders must overcome everything Snaefell mountain can throw at them, often shrouded in mist, stone walls, hard bumps and bends, jumps and many, many more obstacles.
 These race meetings are possibly the most heart-stopping, hair-raising events you will ever attend in your life with speeds of up to 200 Mph on a small island.
-The 2018 IOM TT Races are from the 26 May - 08 June 2018,

 3 day self drive tours